-It’s exciting to have the responsibility and freedom to delve deeper into a subject you love, but it may be daunting to learn in a way that is likely to be very different to how you’ve studied or worked before.
-It takes teamwork - your lecturers and programme team will support you to develop your knowledge and understanding, as well as the new study skills you’ll need.
-However, it’ll be your self-motivation, commitment and engagement that will help you to reach your full potential.
+It’s exciting to have the opportunity to study a subject you love, but it may be daunting to learn in a way that may be very different to how you’ve studied or worked before.
+Your lecturers and course team will support you to develop your knowledge and understanding, as well as the new study skills you’ll need to reach your full potential.

-Each programme is different but is made up of mixture of face-to-face and online learning including:
+Each course is different but is made up of mixture of face-to-face and online learning including:

 Outside of organised teaching, you’ll be expected to be:

-Your first step is to discuss any special equipment or software requirements with your programme to ensure you have what you need from the start.
+Your first step is to discuss any special equipment or software requirements with your course to ensure you have what you need from the start.

 You can connect to free WiFi both on campus and in our accommodation.
 You’ll also get access to free software via our Student App Store.

 However please note that only devices with the following operating systems can connect to the university WIFI: Microsoft Windows: 8.1, Windows 10 and RT 8.1, Apple Mac OS: 10.12 and newer, Linux OS: later versions supporting WPA2 Enterprise/AES encryption.